 ETH 239 - The Moral Status of Humans and Other Animals

-There is a general consensus today that all people share a set of basic rights, or what might also be called full moral status.
+There is a general consensus today that all people share a set of basic rights, or what might also be called full moral standing or status.
 But we are less likely to agree about the moral status of human beings at the edges of life, such as early embryos (may we use them to extract stem cells, or freeze them indefinitely?) and individuals who are permanently unconscious (should they be considered dead?).
 We also have not reached a consensus about the moral status of various non-human animals: Some cultures revere all living things, while others grant non-human animals little or no independent moral status at all.
-Some contemporary theorists argue that any sentient animals (capable of suffering) deserve to have their interests count in our moral deliberations; among them are many proponents of vegetarianism who regard our treatment of food animals as unnecessarily cruel.
+Some contemporary theorists argue that any sentient animals (capable of suffering) deserve to have their interests count in our moral deliberations; among them are many proponents of vegan and vegetarian diets who regard our treatment of food animals as unnecessarily cruel.
 A few philosophers go so far as to argue that highly intelligent animals like chimpanzees and dolphins have rights like ours, and should not be kept in zoos or used in biomedical experiments.
 This course will explore these and other fascinating ethical questions.
 Instructor: David Perry.

 MHU 120 - Introduction to Clinical Ethics

 This course will introduce students to the history, evolution and current topics relevant in clinical ethics.
 Topics will include issues around birth, reproduction, organ donation, refusal of vaccinations and blood transfusions, experimental treatments, alternative medicine, euthanasia, physician assisted suicide, and issues around death.
 Students will navigate ethical principles from a theoretical perspective, such as autonomy (self-determination), beneficence, non-maleficence and justice.
-At the same time they will discuss these principles in practical applications through case analysis and they will examine the tension between theory and practice.
+At the same time they will discuss these principles in practical applications through case analysis, and examine the tension between theory and practice.
 The course seeks to create awareness of the health care setting as an enterprise with different stakeholders and tensions, and to develop methods and analytical reasoning skills to discuss value-based conflicts in the health care setting.
 Instructor: Marleen Eijkholt.

 MHU 390 - Health Care Ethics